giacomelli/giacomelli.github.io-jekyll/src/_posts/2019/2019-05-26-coding-an-editorwindow-to-create-default-animations-from-sprites.md

 {% screenshot similar-spritesheets.png %}
 {% caption similar spritesheets from Phantasy Star IV (Alys, Chaz and Demi).
 Sprites ripped by Ultimecia from [The Spriters Resource](https://www.spriters-resource.com/genesis_32x_scd/ps4) %}

-Starting whith sprite to walk down and ending with last sprite of walk horizontal, we have 9 sprites and in all spritesheets the sprites index are the same:
+Starting whith sprite to walk down and ending with last sprite of walk horizontal, we have 9 sprites and in all spritesheets the sprites indexes are the same:

 {% screenshot alys-walking-spritesheet.png %}